 I include this next section somewhat tentatively.
-It is something I always struggled with, but obviously not everyone does.
+It is something I always struggled with, but obviously, not everyone does.

-On guitar, it doesn’t matter if I play with a pick or finger style, I never have trouble coordinating my picking and fretting hands.
-It’s something I overcame pretty quickly when I was younger, and I seem to catch on to new picking patterns, rhythms and scales easily.
+On guitar, it doesn’t matter if I play with a pick or fingerstyle, I never have trouble coordinating my picking and fretting hands.
+It’s something I overcame pretty quickly when I was younger, and I seem to catch on to new picking patterns, rhythms, and scales easily.

-When it comes to piano it is a different story.
+When it comes to the piano it is a different story.
 If what I am doing with my left and right hand is tightly related I’m fine, but if each is hand is doing something very different I struggle to keep them coordinated.

 This is where a good teacher is worth their weight in gold.
 I always say that you may not need a guitar teacher depending on a few different factors.
 You can learn piano on your own as well, but I think it’s one of those instruments where, if you are serious about it, you’d be smart to line up with a good instructor.

-Unfortunately all of that may be for naught if you can't sort out the practical issues.
+Unfortunately, all of that may be for naught if you can't sort out the practical issues.
 One of those issues is cost, and another is space.

 I always recommend a budget of around $300 for a good beginner guitar setup.
 If you choose electric guitar this means spending about two-thirds on the instrument and the remainder on the amp and accessories.
-If you choose acoustic guitar you can spend a little more on the guitar if you wish, since you don’t need an amp.
+If you choose an acoustic guitar you can spend a little more on the guitar if you wish, since you don’t need an amp.

-Piano is a different story.
+The piano is a different story.
 You aren’t going to line up a quality acoustic piano for under $300, and a piano will take up much more space than a guitar.
 A piano is also pretty heavy to move around.

 You can and should learn to tune your guitar yourself, but to tune a piano takes a great deal of skill.
 Most people rely on professionals for this service, though it doesn't need to be done nearly as much as tuning a guitar.